SAP-samples/teched2022-DA181/exercises/Exercise_6_Modify_and_Apply/README.md

-# Modification steps in SAP WebIDE
+# Exercise 6 - Modification calculation view on-premise and apply to SAP HANA Cloud

 We will modify calculation view "COMBINESOURCESFORBASKETANALYSIS" to illustrate the replication behavior after a change to the source.